Dou-Yiming/CS410-Projects/project1/README.md

-## Project1: Implement three algorithms to solve multiple sequence alignment (MSA) problems
+# Project1: Implement three algorithms to solve multiple sequence alignment (MSA) problems

-In this report, the implementation, results, running time and time complexity of the 3 algorithms will be described respectively.
+In this document, the implementation, results, running time and time complexity of the 3 algorithms will be described respectively.

 ### Implementation & Time Complexity